Networks and Landscape

-With networks like ESPN, DAZN, Showtime and Fox in the sport now efforts should really be made to grow it.a
+With networks like ESPN, DAZN, Showtime and Fox in the sport now — efforts should really be made to grow it again.

-Efforts to get a bit more creative and exciting in the production of boxing in all facets.
+Renewed energy with fresh ideas to get a bit more creative and exciting in the production of boxing across all facets and verticals.

-At the highest level it gives hope to people and improves lives for those from unprivileged backgrounds in all countries.
+At the highest level in professional fighting, it gives hope to people and improves lives for those from unprivileged backgrounds in all nations.

 That unbreakable idea should always be protected for the good of humanity in my humble opinion.

-Boxing really needs a big story next year to catapult itself back into the mainstream pantheon of sports.
+Now, boxing really needs a big story to catapult itself back into the mainstream pantheon of sports.

 The Heavyweight Champion Of The World